Forbu/fourier_neural_operator/README.md

 pip install fourier-neural-operator
 ```

-Then to create a fourier model with the pytorch framework :
+Then to create a fourier model with the pytorch framework, you can write :

 ```python